x-atlas-consortia/ubkg-etl/neo4j/README.md

 # UBKG
 ## neo4j folder

+**This folder does not contain an neo4j instance; instead, it holds CSV files that can be used to create an instance.**

+**These files should be excluded in a .gitignore file.**

 The UBKG source and generation frameworks work with a set of CSV files that is intended to be the source of an import into a neo4j database.